TutsamS/MagicSquare/README.md

-APCSP Create Task
+#Magic Square Game
+Interactive Puzzle Game

+Requirements:
+- Python Tkinter

+How to Run:
-(Run the main file to start the game)
+- Run MagicSquaremain.py to start the game

-*Must have Python Tkinter